robrich/terraform-hands-on-workshop-aws/03-Click-Ops/README.md

    ![Container Environment Variables](./img/fargate-environment-variables.png)

+8. Still in the Container section, open `Logging` and uncheck `Use log collection`.

+   The container doesn't have permission to write to CloudWatch, so with logs enabled, the deployment would fail.

+   **Best Practice**: In a real scenario we definitely want logs.
+So we'd leave this check-box checked, and add CloudWatch write permissions to the IAM policy instead.

-8. Optional: Scroll down and open the Tags section and add many descriptive tags.
+9. Optional: Scroll down and open the Tags section and add many descriptive tags.

    **Pro Tip:** You can search AWS resources for matching tags.
 This can be a great way to discover resources.
 Once you find a resource, open the tags to learn more about who to contact or what version of the software is deployed.

-9. Scroll all the way to the bottom of the page and click `Create`.
+10. Scroll all the way to the bottom of the page and click `Create`.

 ### ECS Service